noraworld/mastodon-access-token-generator/README.md

 Generate an access token for Mastodon.

 ## Usage
-For details on the Mastodon API, see https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md#apps.
+For details on the Mastodon API, see [API overview](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md#apps).

 ### Interactive mode